-A condition for the public information campaign includes media training for both WEC staff and local elections officials.
-Part of this training will incorporate crisis communication assistance that can be used in an election security event, and will contain items such as sample holding releases, utilizing a communications team, and more.
+An important element of the public information program includes media training for both WEC staff and local elections officials.
+Part of this training incorporated crisis communication assistance that can be used in an election security event, and will contain items such as sample holding news releases, utilizing a communications team, and more.
+In addition, WEC staff and the advertising agency conducted multiple in-person training tabletop exercises for clerks around the state in late 2019 and early 2020 prior to the pandemic.